 Tangam joined Watsi on June 12th, 2013.
-Three years ago, Tangam joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Tangam's most recent donation traveled 6,900 miles to support Oo, a 52 year old husband and father from Burma, to fund surgery on his arm.
+Four years ago, Tangam joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Tangam's most recent donation traveled 7,400 miles to support Sopheakdey, a tuk-tuk driver from Cambodia, to fund spinal surgery.